Montpelier is fun for all ages!

 Daily kid-specific activities include:

 Kid-Sized Archaeology: At the archaeology lab, children are invited to dig for treasure like a real archaeologists!
 Explore the drawers of discovered artifacts and use the touch screen to learn how archaeologists work to understand and contextualize the artifacts they find in the field.

 Hands-On Demonstrations: (April-May: Saturday-Sunday; June-August: Thursday-Sunday; September-October: Saturday-Sunday) Montpelier was once home to many skilled enslaved craftspeople.
 Come see the tools of their trade, learn how they built barns, houses, and furniture, and test your own handiwork!
-These demonstrations take place at Granny Milly's cabin, a reconstructed slave home, located in the Stable Quarter.
+These demonstrations take place at the Stable Quarter, a reconstructed slave home.